RadGH/RS-Testimonials/readme.md

 1. Upload the plugin files to `/wp-content/plugins/rs-testimonials/`, or through WordPress.
 2. Activate the plugin under the "Plugins" menu within the dashboard.
-3. Configure the plugin within Testimonials > Settings.
+3. Add or edit testimonials under the Testimonials menu.
-4. Add or edit testimonials under the Testimonials menu.
+4. Use the shortcode `[rs_testimonial_form]` to allow users to leave a testimonial.

 ## Frequently Asked Questions ##